marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 Congratulations! 🎉 You've successfully loaded and changed a custom plugin for Obsidian. 🚀

-Feel free to modify the code from the sample plugin to see what it does.
+Feel free to change the code from the sample plugin to see what it does.
 Once you're ready, learn more about the [anatomy of a plugin](plugin-anatomy).